Student Spotlight: Becky Radavich

 “Throughout my time at COD, the Disney internship was always in the back of my mind,” she said.
 “I finally applied and was accepted into the 2013 Spring program.
 I was a park greeter in Main Entrance Operations at Hollywood Studios in Orlando.
 For four months, I was able to say that I was a cast member for one of the most powerful and successful companies in the world.”

-She thanks College of DuPage, especially the administration and faculty for promoting an environment where students can “find themselves” and be creative in their studies and extracurricular interests.
+Radavich thanks College of DuPage, especially the administration and faculty, for promoting an environment where students can “find themselves” and be creative in their studies and extracurricular interests.

 “Because COD has such a wide variety of course offerings and ways to get involved, I was able to pursue whatever interested me, both in and out of the classroom,” she said.
 “I met some lifelong friends and developed strong leadership skills and the ability to interact with a wide variety of people.
 I established meaningful relationships with some of the wonderful faculty members at COD.